arkeldi/arkeldi/README.md

 The GitHub repo contains all the code, diagrams of workflow and database, and documentation of the bot's framework.

+Right now, this bot supports 200+ active users on our ACPC Discord!
+Hosted on AWS EC2.

 - <b> 🤖 ACPC Discord Bot 🔧 Tech Stack: (Python, SQL, APIs, 2-FA, AWS EC2)</b>
   - [Aggie Competitive Programming Club Duel Discord Bot Updated](https://github.com/arkeldi/ACPC-Discord-Bot)